tarankalra1/singhscorner-blog/_posts/2021-06-30-Skewness and Sediment transport.md

 One issue that the methodology of obtaining asymmetric wave shape is that the current methods only provide an asymmetry in such a way that crest cycle velocity and acceleration exceeds trough cycle.
 This is referred to as having positively skewed waves.
 However, when we look into near bed data of waves, the math of that analysis provides us with both positively and negatively skewed waves.
 So what does that mean ?
 Do negatively skewed waves exist in real life ?
 What are the repercussions of that to bedload transport ?
 There is one good study of Crawford and Hay on this topic.
 Because the methodology in the model never predicts negatively skewed waves, are we overestimating the bedload in one direction (onshore ) ?

-So in this post, I am thinking about the connection between skewness, ripple migration and sediment transport.
+So in this post, I am thinking about the connection between skewness and sediment transport.
+One way that sediment transport manifests in real life is through ripple migration.
 The paper from Crawford and Hay (2001) is the first one that i found and the paper showed that  both negative and positive skewness at 3m depth during a storm event.
 Their work correlated positive skewness with onshore ripple migration and negative skewness with ripple offshore migration nonlinear irregular waves.
 From their paper:

 _Crawford and Hay: "The close association between skewness and cross-shore bed form migration (both onshore and offshore) is new.
 This